 Ahrefs are an SEO tool in the space that have been on fire over the past year with new feature releases.
 One of my favourite new tool releases from Ahrefs is Calendar View, which allows you to visualise keyword position changes in a calendar.
 This tool is very useful for investigating ranking changes – scroll through by month and select days in bright red or green.
 Calendar View is a paid tool within Ahrefs, and you may need to upgrade to access it, but you'll get access to more tools too.

 The Google SEO tool AlsoAsked is one that is loved and adored by many SEO professionals.
 There was a period where the tool stopped operating (likely because of maintenance) and has now returned and is in full force.
-The tool allows users to find the questions that people ask on Google through the use of the People Also Ask SERP feature.
+The tool is powerful and allows users to find the questions that people ask on Google through the use of the People Also Ask SERP feature.
 All you need to do is input a search term and location, then you're on your way to creating some awesome PAA visualisations.

 A recent addition to my list of the best Google SEO tools to use in 2023, Semrush have now released 'Network Graph'.
 Within the Semrush dashboard, there's a new tab labelled 'Network Graph' that involves an interactive chart to see a birds eye view of any sites link network.
 This tool is inspired by past creations in the SEO space from tools like Majestic and Sitebulb, now conveniently placed within the Semrush dashboard and free to existing users.